Architecting Today’s Technology Projects For Success

-Today’s organizations face the exact same challenge that many organizations faced nearly 20 years ago.
+Today’s organizations face the same challenge that many organizations faced nearly 20 years ago.
 Technological advantages have progressed to the point where there are a plethora of application solutions that exist for consideration in resolving each obstacle the organization is currently encountering.
 As organizations make substantial investments in mobile and internet technologies, web-based solutions, hosted and open source technology alternatives, organization leaders are encountering some of the same problems that existed during the run-up to Y2K.

 If you are struggling with technology projects within your organization, you are not alone.
-As an executive within your own organization, you should ask yourself if the technology projects within your organization are exhibiting any of these characteristics:
+As an executive within your organization, you should ask yourself if the technology projects within your organization are exhibiting any of these characteristics:

 - Competing priorities for critical technology resources